-- To recommend the College's strategy for the MRes, MPhil, PhD and DProf for approval by the Academic Board, and to promote and monitor its implementation; - To develop, implement and monitor policies, procedures and regulations in respect of the MRes, MPhil, PhD and DProf and for the assurance of the academic standards of awards made by the College; - To develop and monitor the implementation of procedures for the registration, progress, training, supervision and examination of candidates for the degrees of MRes, MPhil, PhD and DProf; - To approve any proposed changes to the programme specification for a particular programme of study (e.g. introduction or adoption of new taught modules); - To approve any proposed changes to the form of examination for the MRes, MPhil, PhD and DProf degrees; - To recommend to the Academic Board the appointment of Examiners for the awards of MRes, MPhil, PhD and DProf (level 8 components), to consider their reports and to ensure that the College responds appropriately\; - To make recommendations to the Academic Board for the award of MRes, MPhil, PhD and DProf degrees;
+- To recommend the College's strategy for the MRes, MPhil, PhD and DProf for approval by the Academic Board, and to promote and monitor its implementation; - To develop, implement and monitor policies, procedures and regulations in respect of the MRes, MPhil, PhD and DProf and for the assurance of the academic standards of awards made by the College; - To develop and monitor the implementation of procedures for the registration, progress, training, supervision and examination of candidates for the degrees of MRes, MPhil, PhD and DProf; - To approve any proposed changes to the programme specification for a particular programme of study (e.g. introduction or adoption of new taught modules); - To approve any proposed changes to the form of examination for the MRes, MPhil, PhD and DProf degrees; - To recommend to the Academic Board the appointment of Examiners for the awards of MRes, MPhil, PhD and DProf (level 8 components), to consider their reports and to ensure that the College responds appropriately; - To make recommendations to the Academic Board for the award of MRes, MPhil, PhD and DProf degrees; - To monitor the quality of provision for the MRes, MPhil, PhD and DProf degrees with specific reference to the QAA Code of Practice and to monitor students'

-- To monitor the quality of provision for the MRes, MPhil, PhD and DProf degrees with specific reference to the QAA Code of Practice and to monitor students' experience of their course and to take action as necessary to improve it; - To ensure that the College's practices are consistent with guidelines and codes of practice issued by the BBSRC and similar bodies; - To have oversight of, and to approve, the College's annual report that informs the University Quality Enhancement Review (see UoL Regulation 1 paragraph 67.5); - To recommend the College's admissions policy to the MRes, MPhil, PhD and DProf degrees for approval by the Academic Board; - To ensure the proper discharge of the College's responsibilities in respect of these programmes by: - Approving and implementing for staff inclusion on the list of suitably trained supervisors; - Recognising institutions for inclusion in the Partner Research Institute (PRI) scheme; - Recognising partnerships with new organisations for DProf candidates; - To encourage the strategic development of level 8 research components of all postgraduate courses; - To liaise closely with the Research Strategy Committee, especially in matters such as approval of supervisory teams, research environment and research groups to host MRes, MPhil, PhD or DProf degree students.

-\Academic Board approval of the appointment of examiners for MRes, MPhil, PhD and DProf candidates will normally be provided via Chair's action, with report to the subsequent meeting of Academic Board, to ensure that there is no delay in the ratification process.
-Membership:
+- experience of their course and to take action as necessary to improve it; - To ensure that the College's practices are consistent with guidelines and codes of practice issued by the BBSRC and similar bodies; - To have oversight of, and to approve, the College's annual report that informs the University Quality Enhancement Review (see UoL Regulation 1 paragraph 67.5); - To ensure the proper discharge of the College's responsibilities in respect of these programmes by: - Approving and implementing for staff inclusion on the list of suitably trained supervisors; - Recognising institutions for inclusion in the Partner Research Institute (PRI) scheme; - Recognising partnerships with new organisations for DProf candidates; - To encourage the strategic development of level 8 research components of all postgraduate courses; - To liaise closely with the Research Strategy Committee, especially in matters such as approval of supervisory teams, research environment and research groups to host MRes, MPhil, PhD or DProf degree students. - Academic Board approval of the appointment of examiners for MRes, MPhil, PhD and DProf candidates will normally be provided via Chair's action, with report to the subsequent meeting of Academic Board, to ensure that there is no delay in the ratification process.